What Does the Bible Say About Losing Your Salvation?

 Now, regarding the loss of salvation, the Bible presents a nuanced picture.
 On one hand, passages in the New Testament seem to suggest that salvation, once granted, is secure.
 The idea of eternal security is grounded in the belief that Jesus’s sacrifice is sufficient and once someone accepts it, they are forever saved.
 This view is supported by verses that speak of believers being in the hand of God, from which they cannot be snatched away.

-See also What Does the Bible Say About Calling Someone a Fool?
+See also What Does the Bible Say About 70 Years of Life?

 On the other hand, there are scriptures that imply the possibility of falling away from grace.
 These passages often caution believers against complacency and encourage them to persevere in faith and good works.
 The emphasis here is on the dynamic nature of faith, which must be nurtured and maintained.
 This perspective allows for the possibility that salvation can be jeopardized if one turns away from God and returns to a life of sin.